 2. The Food-Sugar Diary

 This method is easy — simply check your blood sugar two hours after eating.
-(Ideally, this should be less than 140 mg/dl.)
+(Ideally, it should be less than 140 mg/dl.)
 Take note of what you ate and what your blood sugar was.
 Keep a diary for at least a month to account for other factors.
 Over time you will start to see patterns with certain foods.

 With either of these methods, you should be able to assess which foods (and food preparation) are good for your blood sugar — and which ones aren’t.
 Avoid foods that cause spikes of blood sugar over 200 mg/dl.
 In this way you can customize your diabetic diet.